-Most agencies in the DELWP portfolio have annual reporting obligations under the Financial Management Act 1994 (FMA) or the agency’s establishing Act.
-A few have obligations under both.
+Most major DELWP agencies have annual reporting obligations under the Financial Management Act 1994 (FMA) and the agency’s establishing Act.

-- Annual reports prepared under the FMA must be tabled or reported in Parliament by the responsible minister.
+Annual reports prepared under the FMA must be tabled or reported in Parliament by the responsible minister.
 They include the agency’s:

-When an annual report is tabled or reported it is made public afterwards.
-The published report must be identical to the one that is tabled/reported.
+After an annual report is tabled or reported it is made public.
+The published report must be identical to the one that is tabled or reported.
 No additions, deletions or amendments can be made by the agency whatsoever.

 DELWP guide to annual reporting - public bodies

-- what must be included in an agency’s report of operations and in what format
+- what must be included in the report of operations and in what format

 - example disclosures